TITLE 56: LABOR AND EMPLOYMENT

 Section 300.930 Notice of Disputed Deductions

-b) The Department shall notify the employee of the proposed deduction and provide an opportunity for the employee to contest the deduction.
-The employee's response shall be typewritten or clearly handwritten and shall state the reason(s) why the employee contests the deduction.
-Such response shall be prominently marked "DISPUTED DEDUCTION RESPONSE" on both the letter and the envelope and shall be mailed or delivered to the Department's Chicago office.
-If the employee does not respond within 10 days after receipt of the Department's communication, the deduction shall be permitted and the Department will take no further action.
+b) The Department will notify the employee of the proposed deduction and provide an opportunity for the employee to contest the deduction.
+The employee's response shall be typewritten or clearly handwritten and shall state the reasons why the employee contests the deduction.
+The response shall be prominently marked "DISPUTED DEDUCTION RESPONSE" on both the letter and the envelope and shall be mailed or delivered to the Department's Chicago office.
+If the employee does not respond within 10 days after receipt of the Department's notice, the deduction shall be permitted and the Department will take no further action.
 Acceptance of late responses by the employee shall be at the sole discretion of the Department.

 c) The Department may permit a deduction when an employer can establish by clear and convincing evidence that:

-2) it would be inequitable to require the employer to make payment to the employee prior to the employee satisfying his/her obligation to the employer.
+2) it would be inequitable to require the employer to make payment to the employee prior to the employee satisfying his or her obligation to the employer.